JuliaLang/julia/stdlib/Dates/docs/src/index.md

 # [Dates and Time](@id stdlib-dates)

-Functionality to handle time and dates are defined in the standard library module `Dates`.
+Functionality to handle time and dates is defined in the standard library module `Dates`.
 You'll need to import the module using `import Dates` and prefix each function call with an explicit `Dates.`, e.g. `Dates.dayofweek(dt)`.
-Alternatively, You can write `using Dates` to bring all exported functions into `Main` to be used without the `Dates.` prefix.
+Alternatively, you can write `using Dates` to bring all exported functions into `Main` to be used without the `Dates.` prefix.